Mindset & Philosophy · Mind

 • Tiredness family: depleted, drained, dull, foggy, sluggish, weary

-Each of these implies a different intervention.
+Each of those words points to a different fix.
 "Resentful" needs a conversation.
 "Drained" needs rest.
-"On-edge" needs movement and reduced stimulation.
-Lumping all into "bad mood" loses the signal.
+"On edge" needs movement and less stimulation.
+Flatten all of it into "bad mood" and you lose the signal that would have told you what to do next.

 Each emotion has a body signature.
 Naming both the word and the sensation accelerates recognition.

 The mood check-in is built around this exact mechanism.
-It does not ask "are you OK?"
-It asks for a specific emotional label and an intensity, and over time it tracks which labels you use and which you don't.
+It doesn't ask "are you OK?"
+It asks for a specific label and an intensity, and over time it tracks which words you reach for and which ones you never use.

-The journal flow likewise prompts for emotional specifics — "what specifically frustrated you about this?" rather than "how do you feel?"
-The Mood Vitals section in Analytics then plots the granularity of your own emotional vocabulary over time.
-People who train this skill see their working vocabulary expand by 10-15 words over 6 months, and the correlated mood-stability improvements show up directly in the same chart.
+The journal flow works the same way: it asks "what specifically frustrated you about this?" instead of "how do you feel?"
+The Mood Vitals section in Analytics then charts how your emotional vocabulary grows over time.
+People who stick with this tend to add 10 to 15 words to their working vocabulary over six months, and the mood-stability gains that come with it show up on the same chart.

-The vocabulary is the leverage point.
-Daily naming is the practice.
-The effect sizes are clinically meaningful and the practice is free.
+Vocabulary is the lever.
+Naming it daily is the practice.
+The effect sizes are real, and the whole thing costs nothing.

 Frequently asked questions